GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ### Report not found

-Requesting a report that is unavailable, the API will return `HTTP 200 OK` call and an errors object.
+The API will return `HTTP 200 OK` call if the requested report is unavailable.
 The errors object will include a message that the item is unavailable and an error code.

 ```
 {